nokia/OSSMediator/MediatorSetup/README.md

 Follow the below steps to setup OSSMediator on your instance:
 1. Download/Copy the mediator packages from the Info Center by clicking "Download Package" button into a new directory.
 2. Unzip the OSSPackage-xx.zip in the new directory.
 3. Update collector_conf.json template with the correct "base_url", "users" section with the credentials  ("email_id") provided by NDAC Operations/Helpdesk team.
 Update the "response_dest" with the directory path where you want the collected metrics data to be stored locally on the disk.
 You can refer the document "Nokia DAC OSS Mediator Collector Configuration" under section "User configuration" for clarification.
 In the OSS Mediator package there are 2 template files provided, the default "collector_conf.json file" and "collector_conf_all_api.json" file.
 The "collector_conf_all_api.json" template file has SIM API added along with the basic FM/PM APIs.
 If you want to collect SIM, APPLICATION metrics as well, then first copy "collector_conf_all_api.json" into "collector_conf.json" file and then edit the file as described above.
-4. Update plugin_conf.json template file for the field "<SOURCE DIRECTORY PATH>" with the same directory path as set in above step.
+4. Update plugin_conf.json template file for the field `<SOURCE DIRECTORY PATH>` with the same directory path as set in above step.
 You can refer to the document "Nokia DAC OSS ElasticSearchPlugin Configuration" under section "User configuration" for clarification.
 5. Configure the passwords for the users configured in collector_conf.json file for API access by executing `storesecret.sh` script.
 Check if execute permissions are there for the `storesecret.sh` script, if not set it as `chmod 777 startup.sh`, then execute `sudo ./storesecret.sh` command to store the user passwords.
 (If scripts fails with jq command not found, please install `jq` using `apt-get install jq` command.)
 6. Check if execute permissions are there for the script startup.sh, if not set it as `chmod 777 startup.sh`, then execute `sudo ./startup.sh` command.
 7. The script will run to do the setup and bring up the dashboards.
 If there are any errors, please correct them and re-run the script.